sai1004/fullstack-file-upload/README.md

     npx tsc --init --rootDir src --outDir dist --esModuleInterop --resolveJsonModule --lib es6,dom --module commonjs

+#TypeScript configuration

+Also, make sure you are using TypeScript version 3.3 or higher, and you have enabled the following settings in tsconfig.json:

+    "emitDecoratorMetadata": true,
+    "experimentalDecorators": true,

 These are dev dependencies

         npm install @types/express --save-dev